Tele-LLMs: A Series of Specialized Large Language Models for Telecommunications: Further Exploration

 \xhdr{Training Settings} We maintain the training settings from Section \ref{sec:trainingsection} with minor adjustments.
 Specifically, we decrease the batch size to 128k tokens, set the context length to 2048, and limit the number of epochs to 1.
 For this stage, we use two datasets: Alpaca and Open-Instruct\footnote{\url{https://huggingface.co/datasets/VMware/open-instruct}}.
 The combined datasets provide approximately 200k samples for training.

-\xhdr{Results} As seen in Fig. \ref{fig:instructionfinalepoch}, the training loss consistently decreases as the model becomes more adept at following instructions.
-Next, in Table \ref{tab:instructperf}, we compare the Tele-Instruct versions of our models to their general instruct counterparts.
+\xhdr{Results} In Table \ref{tab:instructperf}, we compare the Tele-Instruct versions of our models to their general instruct counterparts.
 Our instruction-tuned series outperforms the general instruct models, thereby showcasing their superior knowledge in telecom compared to their general-purpose counterparts.